phpmon/website/resources/markdown/privacy_policy.md

 When checking for updates (normally every 24 hours), the app will request the latest version of the app by contacting the server.
 To receive an accurate response, the app broadcasts the following required information:

-- **What version of macOS is currently being used.** This is relevant because I want to prevent clients running on versions of macOS that won’t be supported for future releases to not get a notice about updates.
+- **What version of macOS is currently being used.** This is relevant because I want to prevent clients running on versions of macOS that won't be supported for future releases to not get a notice about updates.

-- **What version and build of PHP Monitor is currently being used.** This one seems rather obvious, but without knowing what version is currently being used, the app can’t determine if a newer version is available.
+- **What version and build of PHP Monitor is currently being used.** This one seems rather obvious, but without knowing what version is currently being used, the app can't determine if a newer version is available.
 This bit of info is also relevant to point #1 above.

+## Analytics

+PHP Monitor does not use any third-party analytics services (no telemetry SDKs).
+There were various good reasons not to integrate these SDKs, so here's what happens instead:

+- Any collected metrics are derived exclusively from server logs of update checks and voluntarily submitted crash reports (aggregate counts).

+- PHP Monitor does not broadcast data about individual feature usage, but may use some stats to avoid nagging you with repeated alerts.
+In short, this data remains on your computer and never leaves it.

+## Data storage

 ### What information is stored?

+All data related to crash reports and update checks is stored on a secure server that can only be accessed by the developer.

-For historical and analytics purposes, this information is logged to the database and currently retained indefinitely, although I suspect this will be changed in the future.
+For historical and analytics purposes, this information is logged to the database:

+- This historical data is retained for a maximum of 2 years for operational purposes, after which the data is removed and only an aggregate count remains (X amount of unique sessions used the app on day X).

+- In some situations (based on storage needs) this data may be removed even sooner if the database would otherwise grow too large.

+- Historical backups may retain data longer for disaster recovery, but are not actively accessed.

 A user's IP address also reaches the API when checking for updates (as a consequence of using the internet), but this information is anonymized when saved to the database.

 This way, the data can still be used to prevent bad actors from doing too many requests to my server, while not impacting the privacy of users, who remain anonymous and cannot be tracked.

-Despite this careful approach, if you do not want the app to send any information from your system, you can always disable the automatic update check.

-For a more detailed insight into how the update check works, you can also read [my detailed technical blog post](https://nicoverbruggen.be/blog/phpmon-2025-and-beyond#content-php-monitor-2509-improved-update-checking), which you may find interesting.

-## Open source, yay!
+### Can I request my data to be deleted?

+Absolutely!
+You can reach out to [info@phpmon.app](mailto:info@phpmon.app) to request the deletion of data linked to a given UUID, which will most likely be a crash report.

+For example: you must reference the UUID of the crash report, or I won't know which crash report is actually yours.

+## Benefits of open source

 ### Can I examine the source code myself?